Trump orders government to pay airport security workers

 Democrats in Congress have held up funding for DHS while demanding a change in rules governing its immigration operations, after agents in Minneapolis shot and killed US citizens Renee Good and Alex Pretti.

-Republicans have rejected repeated Democratic proposals to fund TSA separately while negotiating over reforms for how Immigration and Customs Enforcement agents operate.
+Republicans have rejected repeated Democratic proposals to fund the TSA separately while negotiating reforms to how Immigration and Customs Enforcement agents operate.

 The TSA reiterated on Wednesday that the agency could be forced to close smaller airports if staffing issues worsened.